Submitting Your Files for Printing

 - Popular software: Adobe Photoshop, InDesign, and Illustrator.

-Using InDesign?
-See our video: Packaging an Adobe InDesign CS5 File
+- Packaged Adobe InDesign files - See our video: Packaging an Adobe InDesign CS5 File

 - Make sure the document is the actual size being printed.
 If not, please specify enlargement or reduction for imaging.

 - Gather all output documents, fonts, links, and photos to place them into three individual folders.
 Professional page layout programs can perform this task for you using "Package" or "Collect" for Output features.